LondonHackspaceAI/common/Plans.md

 * install Debian and Julia on the Borg (Christian)

 * Meeting on Fri May 13 7pm.
-Bob will present do a short older presentation on Julia.
+Bob will do a presentation of a short older talk on Julia.
 We'll experiment with Julia on the Borg over ssh from our laptops.

 * install [Torch](http://torch.ch/) on the Debian on the Borg?
 (Bob